HeardLibrary/digital-scholarship/lod/wikibase/index.md

 <img src="../images/wikidata-qualifier-instance.png" style="border:1px solid black">

 This diagram shows how the qualifier is represented as Linked Data.
 In this example, the qualifier value can be expressed as a literal string, so a `pq:` namespace version of the property is used to link to the literal value "2004-01-01T00:00:00Z".

+!!!
+Todo: fix this to explain value nodes.

 For some qualifier properties, a second link is created to a non-literal qualifier instance.
 That makes it possible to create additional statements about the qualifier value itself.
 In this example, the qualifier value is a date, so the qualifier value instance has a `wikibase:timeCalendarModel` link to the calendar used for the date.

 If you compared the graph diagram to the GUI, you'll notice that the date entered in the GUI was "2004", but the date expressed in the graph was "2004-01-01T00:00:00Z".
 If you are wondering how Wikidata distinguishes between the year 2004 and 1 January 2004, it's determined by the value of `wikibase:timePrecision` assigned to the qualifier value instance (see [this page](https://en.wikibooks.org/wiki/SPARQL/WIKIDATA_Precision,_Units_and_Coordinates) for details).
 This approach allows all time values to be expressed as `xsd:dateTime` datatyped strings.

 Not every qualifier has a link to a non-literal qualifier instance.
 For example, "series ordinal" (P1545) has an integer value that is used to indicate the position in a series.
 The numeric literal value is sufficient to do that without further description of the qualifier instance.

 There are many other properties associated with entities, statement instances, qualifiers, and reference instances.
 For a complete listing for this example, see [this annotated dump](https://github.com/HeardLibrary/digital-scholarship/blob/master/data/rdf/wikibase/wikibase-dump.ttl) of the Wikibase dataset after the items and properties discussed above had been created.
 We also are ingoring [statement ranks](https://www.mediawiki.org/wiki/Wikibase/DataModel#Ranks_of_Statements).
+Statement ranks can be important because they determine whether an indirect statement link also has a direct (truthy) link.
+Statements with deprecated ranks do not generate direct links and therefore won't be part of the solution of queries that only involve truthy (`wdt:`) properties.

-These details are beyond the scope of this exercise.
+There additional details of the model are beyond the scope of this exercise.
 However, there is one more bit that we need to know in order to examine what's going on in our Wikibase database.

 ## Property labels